amidaware/trmm-docs/docs/install_agent.md

 ## Scripting Agent Installation

-If you want to deploy the TRMM agent using AD, Intune, Mesh, TeamViewer, Group Policy GPO, etc this is a sample CMD script for deploying Tactical.
+If you want to deploy the TRMM agent using AD, Intune, Mesh, TeamViewer, Group Policy GPO, etc, this is a sample CMD script for deploying Tactical.

 !!!note
     You will need to replace `deployment url` with your custom deployment URL: